Best Bluetooth Bi-Directional Scanners in 2025/2026

 I believe the J2534 adapters are the future of car diagnostic tools for home mechanics as they can give you professional OBD-II functionality for a cheap entry price.
-I bought and compared 5 of them, ranking them from best to worst in the following table.
+Here is the list of my favourite ones.

 Affiliate Disclosure: iamcarhacker.com is an Amazon and other affiliate programs Associate.
 As an Amazon Associate, I earn from qualifying purchases.
 Full Affiliate disclosure.